 Bahá’u’lláh, qtd. in letter dated 12/9/71 from the Universal House of Justice to

-National Spiritual Assembly of the Bahá’ís of the United States, in “Extracts
+the National Spiritual Assembly of the Bahá’ís of the United States, in “Extracts

 from the Bahá’í Writings on Homosexuality” 1

 64. The question you raise as to the place in one’s life that